Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Oct-07

 Pros:

-• Suitable for various areas such as doors, windows, sliding doors, and cabinets
+• Works on doors, windows, sliding doors, and cabinets

-• Convenient installation with adhesive, screws, or self-adhesive backing
+• Easy to install with adhesive, screws, or self-adhesive backing

-• Conforms to uneven surfaces and varying gaps for a tight seal and effective insulation
+• Adapts to uneven surfaces and gaps for a tight seal

 Cons:

-• Less effective in strong winds, heavy rains, or severe cold
+• Less effective in strong winds, heavy rain, or extreme cold

-• Provides moderate noise reduction, but is not as effective as specialized materials
+• Offers some noise reduction but not as much as specialised materials

-• Requires regular cleaning and maintenance to prevent dirt accumulation
+• Requires regular cleaning to prevent dirt buildup

 7. Pile weatherstripping